Disappearance of Azory Gwanda: Aftermath and reactions

 While little is known about Gwanda's captors, it is assumed that they were tied to the people responsible for the string of murders he was reporting on.
 This particular criminal case had been ongoing for two years with nearly forty other people being murdered before Gwanda's disappearance.
 Gwanda's extensive coverage of these attacks may have made him a target.
 Gwanda was a key asset in understanding the intentions and overall information regarding the murders and as a result of his disappearance, unreported information has been lost.

 Gwanda's disappearance has concerned many organizations dedicated to promoting the rights of journalists around the world.
 Not even a month after the recorded incident, MISA Tanzania released a statement voicing their frustration with the lack of information surrounding Gwanda's condition, and calling attacks on journalists to be "...an attack on press freedom [that] must be condemned".
 Theophil Makunga, the chairman for the Tanzanian Editors Forum, asserted that "evil intentions" were present in the sudden disappearance of Gwanda.
 Mwigulu Nchemba, the Home Affairs minister in Tanzania, promised to speak with the heads of the police department about Gwanda.
 IFEX, another institution devoted to free expression, is concerned that Gwanda's disappearance "may discourage" the work of other journalists pursuing similar investigations.
 The news company that Gwanda had worked for, Mwananchi Communication Limited, also requested that these types of organizations, as well as the Tanzanian government, intensify the search for information.

 In September 2018 Gwanda received the Daudi Mwangosi Award for courage in journalism from the Union of Tanzania Press Club.

 In November 2018 two representatives of the Committee to Protect Journalists were detained in Tanzania while studying threats to journalists in the country, including Gwanda's disappearance.

+In 2019, Amnesty International reported that Gwanda had been killed.